Organisations Investment Program

 Interstate peers will be drawn upon as required but there will always be a balance between local and interstate assessors.
 In the case of multi-artform or cross-artform applications, the peers will be selected to ensure appropriate artform representation.

 If your application is endorsed by the peers then it will progress to the second stage of assessment.

 Applications endorsed to proceed to the second stage will be assessed by a multi-artform panel against the criteria of quality and reach.
 After the panel has assessed the applications, the Tasmanian Arts Advisory Board reviews and endorses the panel’s assessment and makes a recommendation to the Minister for the Arts, who has final approval of all arts funding.

 We recommend you seek advice from a program officer before submitting your application.
 Program officers are a useful source of information and can provide advice on your application at any stage of the process.

 Program officer Ashlee Irwin is available to discuss your application relating to visual arts, craft, design, contemporary music or community arts and cultural development.

 Program officer Kate Mackie is available discuss to discuss your application relating to performing arts, music or writing.

-You can make an appointment with the program officers for a face-to-face meeting or contact them directly via phone or email.
+You can make appointments with the program officers for face-to-face meetings or contact them directly via phone or email.

 Please note that Arts Tasmania will not contact you to redress errors in applications or support material.
 Applications and support material will be assessed as they have been submitted.